MatsukSket/ostis-smart-home/README.md

 ### Install sc-machine libraries

-sc-machine libraries are the core components of the OSTIS Platform, used to launch ostis-systems.
+sc-machine libraries are the core components of the OSTIS Platform, used to develop C++ agents.
 They're installed using Conan:

 ```sh
 conan remote add ostis-ai https://conan.ostis.net/artifactory/api/conan/ostis-ai-sc-machine